starrify/coursework_AMCS_2014/code/note.md

 2. No matter what values of factors are chosen when $\log\lambda > 0$, the curve passes through the very last point.

+3. Careful with the domain: calculation with degree 9 polynomials may easily introduce large error.